nvcnvn/flows/USAGE.md

 - Better for multi-database or sharded architectures
 - No global state

-## Custom Hash Ring Configuration
+## Custom Hash Configuration

-The library uses consistent hashing to distribute workflows across shards for horizontal scaling.
-You can customize the hash ring configuration.
+The library uses hashing to distribute workflows across shards for horizontal scaling.
+You can customize the hash configuration.

-### Global Hash Ring (Pattern 1)
+### Global Hash (Pattern 1)

 ```go
 package main